Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Trajectory matrix as a predictive model: indirect and direct approaches

 With the inner identification \eqref{eqn:identification}, the bi-level formulation \eqref{eqn:bi-level} is an indirect \method{DDPC}.
 Using penalty methods, the bi-level structure can be transformed into a single-level problem.
 This is a standard idea in bi-level optimization~\cite{ye1997exact} and has been recently used to analyze direct data-driven control in \cite{dorfler2022bridging}.
 We adopt a similar strategy here, but also highlight a subtle point that leads to some conceptual inaccuracies in \cite{dorfler2022bridging}.

 A key step involves replacing the inner optimization problem \eqref{eqn:identification} with equivalent (but implicit) constraints, which are then incorporated into the objective function via penalty methods.
 One conceptually simple way is to assume the existence of a set of optimality conditions $ H \in \mathcal{C}_{\mathrm{opt}}, $ where $\mathcal{C}_{\mathrm{opt}}$ denotes the optimality constraints for the inner problem~\eqref{eqn:identification}.
-Then, we can write problem~\eqref{eqn:bi-level} equivalently~as

-We note that \eqref{eqn:bi-to-single} is only of a conceptual use at this stage, as \eqref{eqn:inner-opt} may not be known explicitly.
-We next consider a continuous penalty function satisfying
+Then, we can write problem~\eqref{eqn:bi-level} equivalently~as \\ We note that \eqref{eqn:bi-to-single} is only of a conceptual use at this stage, as \eqref{eqn:inner-opt} may not be known explicitly.
+We next consider a continuous penalty function satisfying Now, we can write a penalized problem